MalonzaElkanah/Elkanah-Malonza-Portfolio/readme.md

     python3 -m venv venv
     source venv/bin/activate
     ```
+- The project contains a `.env.sample` file at its root with the environment variables required to run the app.
+Copy the file and name it `.env`, populating it with the correct values.
+  __NOTE:__ The 'SECRET_KEY' environment variables is a long random bytes or str.

 - Install the project dependacies from requirements.txt by running the following command in shell:
 ```bash
 pip install -r requirements.txt